kalmykovanton/HttpExchange/README.md

 # HttpExchange
 ItCourses Framework HttpExchange Component
 ## The most useful methods for working with HTTP requests.
+NOTE: In the development of this component, namely the implementation of the 'PSR-7: HTTP message interfaces' recommendations, there were moments when the inspiration left me, I lost the thread and the realization came to a standstill.
+In such situations, I have found strength and drew new ideas for this project from the developers of the Zend framework, for which many thanks to these guys.
+Also many thanks to one of the PSR-7 developers Matthew Weier O'Finney, for the wonderful articles, that helped me become uproarious what's what.
+See http://www.php-fig.org/psr/psr-7/, https://github.com/zendframework/zend-diactoros, https://mwop.net/blog/2015-01-26-psr-7-by-example.html, https://mwop.net/blog/2015-07-28-on-psr7-headers.html, http://weierophinney.github.io/2015-10-20-PSR-7-and-Middleware/#/.
+Maybe something was not completely realized or lost, and some things have been adapted to our personal project, so сomments and criticism welcome.
+PSR-7 - it was not easy, but it works :)
 Create new request instance:
 ```php
 use App\Http\Request\Request;